samuelgfeller/slim-example-project/docs/naming-convention.md

 #### Case Providers
 They contain both the input data but also the expected value for the assertion.
-They are here to make more generic test cases which are like a formula and being able to feed them with many different data and expected values.
+They are here to make more generic test cases which are like a formula and being able to feed them with different data and expected values.
-E.g. Asserting that validation exception occurs with a specific error message and behaviour.
+E.g. Asserting that validation exception occurs with a specific error message and behaviour or different authorization cases.

 Case provider MUST end with `CaseProvider.php` and be in the folder of their module name which is in the folder "Provider".